ronpang/WizFi360-cpy/examples/http/README.md

 # HTTP example
 This is a example code for HTTP to connect with adafruit io.

+The code is totally the same as ESP AT control.

+If it is using SSL to post the information , it takes a longer response.

 ## 🤖 Basic Setup
 ### Step 1: How to install circuit Python into WizFi360-EVB-PICO (same method as adding to Raspberry Pi Pico)
 🟥Youtube: [Linux install method][link-linux install]